 Clifford the Big Red Dog is the star of a series of children’s books written by Norman Bridwell, first published in 1963, and a PBS animated series based on the books.

 Say, a hot dog makes her lose control.

 A line from the theme song to The Patty Duke Show (ABC, 1963-1966).
-Sample lyrics: “Where Cathy adores a minuet/The Ballet Russes, and crepe suzette/Our Patty loves to rock and roll/A hot dog makes her lose control/What a wild duet!”
+Sample lyrics: “Where Cathy adores a minuet/The Ballets Russes, and crepe suzette/Our Patty loves to rock and roll/A hot dog makes her lose control/What a wild duet!”

 Hey, what, are we watching the Arts & Entertainment network?

 The Arts & Entertainment Network, or A&E as it is more commonly known, is a basic cable channel launched in 1984 that originally focused on documentaries, biographies, and second-run dramas like Crossing Jordan, but has since shifted to reality series such as Duck Dynasty and Gene Simmons Family Jewels.